serxeweb/serxeDev/README.md

 I use AI tools to work faster and smarter, but never blindly — every output is carefully reviewed, tested, and validated to ensure quality and safety.

-This GitHub reflects my progress, my discipline, and my commitment to building with purpose.

 ---